CATastrophic141/Rust-RepoArch/libraryCrates/input_conv/README.md

 ## This crate contains a simple library used for reading user input and saving the input to a variable with of a given type.

-## This crate intends to simplify the way input from a user is read, avoiding the parsing of simple, single-type inputs.
+## This crate intends to simplify the way input from a user is read, avoiding the reapeated handling and parsing of simple, single-type inputs.

-### This is a introductory effort for rust crate publication, and may be unoptimized.
-Use for official projects is unadvised.
+### This is a introductory effort for rust crate publication, and may be unoptimized. *Use for official projects is unadvised.*

+---

+### Version History

 Version 1.0.0: Added basic library for standard user inputs

 Version 1.0.1: Updated README

 Version 1.1.0: Added character vector and non-trimmed string return types.
 Added integer handling of improper decimals and '-' signs.

+Version 1.1.1: Optimized sizing

+---

 ```rust
 //Function names and return types: